openedx/edx-proctoring/docs/backends.rst

         "iss": <issuer>,
         "jti": <JWT id>,
         "exp": <expiration time>
     }

-By default, ``get_instructor_url`` may return two URLS.
+By default, ``get_instructor_url`` returns this URL:

 1. /api/v1/instructor/{client_id}/?jwt={jwt}

-    This URL will provide information that can be used for three different dashboards.
+    This URL will provide information that can be used for four different dashboards.

     1. course instructor dashboard
         This dashboard is on the course level and may show an overview of proctored exams in a particular course.
 Note that the ``course_id`` will be